gitGNU/gnu_kenozooid/doc/hacking/us.rst

 Adding Dive
 ^^^^^^^^^^^
 The diver adds a dive to dive logbook.
-A dive consists of a minimum of
+A dive consists of dive data, which is

 - date
-- maximum depth in meters
+- maximum depth
-- duration in minutes
+- dive duration

-Optionally, a diver might provide any of
+Optionally, diver can specify

 - time of dive
+- minimum temperature
 - buddy
 - dive site